breader124/notes/Microservices_Patterns/decomposition_strategies.md

 - logical view - classes, packages and relations between them
 - implementation view - output of a build system, in Java world it consists of WAR/JAR files
 - process view - components at runtime == processes and their communication (IPC)
-- deployment - how the processes are mapped to machines, this view consists of physical or virtial machines and their communication (networking)
+- deployment view - how the processes are mapped to machines, this view consists of physical or virtial machines and their communication (networking)
 - scenarios (+1 elem) - show how to elements in each particular view collaborate

 ## Overview of application architectural styles